Articles

 -

-This handout summarizes the possible reactions a cat may experience when receiving a blood transfusion.
-Many transfusion reactions occur acutely, within seconds of starting the transfusion up to 48 hours post-transfusion.
+A transfusion reaction is an adverse response by the body to a blood transfusion.
 The clinical signs and treatment protocols both vary based on the type of reaction.
 Prior to a blood transfusion, your veterinarian may perform tests to help ensure that the donor blood is a good match for your cat.

 -